Emma Stone: Career beginnings (2004–2009)

-The next year, Stone starred in the comedy The Rocker (2008) as Amelia Stone, the "straight face" bass guitarist in a band; she learned to play the bass for the role.
-The actress, who has called herself "a big smiler and laugher", said she found it difficult to play a character whose personality was so different from her own.
+Stone made her feature film debut in Greg Mottola's comedy Superbad (2007), which tells the story of two high school students (played by Michael Cera and Jonah Hill) who have a series of comic misadventures.
+Stone played the love interest of Hill's character.
+The film was a commercial success and earned her the Young Hollywood Award for Exciting New Face.
+The following year, Stone starred in the comedy The Rocker (2008) as Amelia Stone, the bass guitarist in a band; she learned to play the bass for the role.
+Stone, who has called herself "a big smiler and laugher", found it difficult to play a character whose personality was so different from her own.
 The film and her performance received negative reviews from critics and was a commercial failure.
-Her next release, the romantic comedy The House Bunny, performed better at the box office, becoming a moderate commercial success.
-The film saw her play the president of a sorority, and perform a cover version of the Waitresses' 1982 song "I Know What Boys Like".
-Reviews were generally negative, but Stone was praised, with TV Guides Ken Fox writing that she "is well on her way to becoming a star".
+In her next release, the romantic comedy The House Bunny, she played the president of a sorority and performed a cover version of the Waitresses' 1982 song "I Know What Boys Like".
+The film received generally negative reviews but was a moderate commercial success.
+Richard Brody of The New Yorker described The House Bunny as a "launching pad" for Stone's career, and Ken Fox of TV Guide wrote that she was bound for stardom.

 Stone appeared in three films released in 2009.
 The first of these was opposite Matthew McConaughey, Jennifer Garner and Michael Douglas in Mark Waters's Ghosts of Girlfriends Past.
 Loosely based on Charles Dickens's 1843 novella A Christmas Carol, the romantic comedy has her playing a ghost who haunts her former boyfriend.
 Critical reaction to the film was negative, but it was a modest commercial success.
 Her most financially profitable venture that year was Ruben Fleischer's $102.3 million-grossing horror comedy film Zombieland, in which she featured alongside Jesse Eisenberg, Woody Harrelson and Abigail Breslin.
 In the film, she appeared as a con artist and survivor of a zombie apocalypse, in a role which Chris Hewitt of Empire magazine thought was "somewhat underwritten".
 In a more positive review, Tim Robey of The Daily Telegraph called "the hugely promising Stone […] a tough cookie who projects the aura of being wiser than her years".
 Stone's third release in 2009 was Kieran and Michelle Mulroney's Paper Man, a comedy-drama which disappointed critics.